 Employees can also roll over their SEP IRA funds into another qualified account, such as a traditional IRA, without facing tax penalties.

-Solo 401(k) Plan vs. SEP IRA
+Choosing Between a Solo 401(k) and SEP IRA

-How to Set Up a SEP IRA
+How To Set Up a SEP IRA

 It’s relatively easy to establish a SEP IRA.

 You can open one at almost any bank, mutual fund company or brokerage firm.
-If you have employees, this financial institution will serve as trustee of the SEP IRA and hold each worker’s retirement plan assets.
+If you have employees, a financial institution will serve as trustee of the SEP IRA and hold each worker’s retirement plan assets.